 Her hard work and determination have led to incredible opportunities like performing with the Bouncing Souls at the Stone Pony and with Frank Turner (her favorite artist) on multiple occasions, not to mention a wide variety of other performances from New Jersey to Boston to the middle of England.

-It all seems to be paying off as her quirky acoustic songs, understated voice, and raw authenticity have been resonating with a growing number of online followers who purchase her music and give tips during her live streams.
+It all seems to be paying off as her quirky acoustic songs, understated voice, and raw authenticity have been resonating with a growing number of fans.

 She has eclectic influences ranging from punk to pop to folk and everything in between.
 But mostly, she is just herself, hoping it will ultimately connect with others.
-Her newest EP, March On, is a collection of songs she’s written about remaining optimistic and motivated through a year of pandemic and lockdown.
-It will be out on all platforms on December 18th.
+Her latest digital album, Broken Heart – “a collection of unapologetically intense songs about unrequited love” – is out now on all platforms.